hiromichinomata/react-native-doc-ja/docs/Networking.md

   ```

 Don't forget to catch any errors that may be thrown by `fetch`, otherwise they will be dropped silently.

+> By default, iOS will block any request that's not encrypted using SSL.
+If you need to fetch from a cleartext URL (one that begins with `http`) you will first need to add an App Transport Security exception.
+If you know ahead of time what domains you will need access to, it is more secure to add exceptions just for those domains; if the domains are not known until runtime you can [disable ATS completely](/react-native/docs/integration-with-existing-apps.html#app-transport-security).
+[See Apple's documentation for more information](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33).

 ### Using Other Networking Libraries